The Importance of Early Years Education: Nurturing Little Humans thumbnail

 FAQ 1: When should formal early childhood education start?

-FAQ 2: How can parents support early childhood education at home?
+FAQ 2: What can parents do to support their child's education at home

 Parents can support their child's education in the early years by:

-• Conversations and language development
+• Engaging in conversations and encouraging language development

-• Limiting screen time and prioritizing interactive experiences
+• Limiting screen-time and prioritizing interactivity

-• Maintaining an open line of communication with your teachers and reinforcing the learning at home
+• Maintaining open communication with teachers and reinforcing learning at home

-FAQ 3: What are the signs of a high-quality early childhood education program?
+FAQ 3: What signs indicate a quality early childhood education program

 • Interactions warm and responsive between children and teachers